- 100g butter, melted, plus a little extra for the tin

 A member of the rose family, raspberries have a wonderfully intense, sweet taste, and many…

-- 3 really ripe peach, peeled if you like, or 6 canned peach halves (juice saved), diced into raspberry-sized chunks
+- 3 really ripe peaches, peeled if you like, or 6 canned peach halves (juice saved), diced into raspberry-sized chunks

 Sweet, juicy and fragrant, peaches are one of the most beautiful fruit around.
 Around the size…